Geography of Kolkata: Climate

 Monsoon is the most notable phenomenon in the climate of the city.
 Maximum rainfall occurs during the monsoon in August (306 mm) and the average annual total is 1,582 mm.
 Early morning mists and evening smog occur often due to temperature inversions.
 Summer is dominated by strong southwesterly monsoon winds.
 The city's total duration of sunshine is 2,528 hours per annum, with the maximum insolation occurring in March.
-Often during early summer, spells of thunderstorm and heavy rains lashes the city, bringing some relief from the heat and intolerable humidity.
+Often during early summer, spells of thunderstorms and heavy rains lash the city, bringing some relief from the heat and intolerable humidity.
 These thunderstorms are locally known as Kalbaishakhi (Nor-wester).
-According to a United Nations Development Programme report, its wind and cyclone zone is "very high damage risk".
+According to a United Nations Development Programme report, its wind and cyclone zone is a "very high damage risk".